michaelberg79/carconnectivity-addon/DOCS.md

 - **Password**: MQTT broker password
 - **Broker Address**: IP or domain name of the MQTT server

-⚠️ Si vous n'utilisez pas encore MQTT sur Home assistant, vous pouvez ajouter par exemple [l'addon Mosquito ET l'intégration MQTT](https://www.home-assistant.io/integrations/mqtt)
+⚠️ If you're not already using MQTT on Home assistant, you can add, for example, [Mosquito addon AND MQTT integration](https://www.home-assistant.io/integrations/mqtt)

 ### 4. Logging Level